- Summary

 “Locked in a zero-sum competition for power and control of resources and territory, South Sudan’s elites continue to pursue partisan political ends, mobilising and exploiting ethnic differences and tensions,” the report said.

-The 101-page U.N. report highlights companies linked to Vice President Benjamin Bol Mel, whom President Salva Kiir appointed to one of South Sudan’s five vice-presidential positions in February.
+The 101-page U.N. report highlights companies linked to Vice President Benjamin Bol Mel, whom President Salva Kiir elevated to one of South Sudan’s five vice-presidential positions in February.

-The U.S. government sanctioned Bol Mel and two companies associated with him in 2017, alleging preferential treatment from high-level officials to carry out road work.
-Two additional companies were sanctioned in 2021.
-South Sudan’s government denied U.S. claims that Bol Mel was Kiir’s personal financial adviser, describing the sanctions as based on misleading information.
+The U.S. government sanctioned Bol Mel and two companies it said were associated with him in 2017, saying one of the firms had allegedly received preferential treatment from high-level government officials to do road work in the country.
+The U.S. sanctioned two more of his companies in 2021.
+After the 2017 sanctions were announced, South Sudan’s government denied the U.S. characterisation of Bol Mel as Kiir’s personal financial adviser and said the decision to blacklist him was based on misleading information.

-South Sudanese officials have reportedly requested the Trump administration lift these sanctions in recent bilateral discussions, which also touched on the return of U.S. deportees.
-The U.S. State Department called on Juba to “begin using public revenue to address the public need of the people of South Sudan rather than rely on international assistance.”
+South Sudanese officials have been asking U.S. President Donald Trump’s administration to lift those sanctions during recent bilateral discussions, Joseph Szlavik, a lobbyist working for Juba in Washington, told reporters last month.
+Those conversations have also touched on sending more U.S. deportees to South Sudan following the arrival in July of eight men, including seven from third countries, Szlavik said.
+The U.S. State Department told reporters it does not provide details on private diplomatic communications, but called on Juba to “begin using public revenue to address the public need of the people of South Sudan rather than rely on international assistance”.

-According to the report, between 2021 and 2024 the government disbursed approximately $2.2 billion to Bol Mel-affiliated companies through its off-budget “Oil for Roads” program.
-In some years, this program accounted for roughly 60% of all government disbursements.
+According to the U.N. report, South Sudan’s government disbursed an estimated $2.2 billion from 2021 to 2024 to companies affiliated with Bol Mel through its off-budget “Oil for Roads” programme.
+In some years, this programme consumed around 60% of all government disbursements, the report said.

-Despite these expenditures, the affiliated companies completed less than $500 million worth of driveable roads.
-The report cited inflated contract values through overstating road lengths, overcharging relative to industry standards, and constructing fewer lanes than agreed.
-While the report did not detail Bol Mel’s exact affiliations, two of the three companies cited were among those sanctioned by the U.S. in 2021.
-Bol Mel has not publicly responded to the allegations.
+Despite the outlays, the companies affiliated with Bol Mel completed less than $500 million worth of driveable roads, inflating the value of construction contracts by overstating the length of the roads, overcharging relative to industry standards and building fewer lanes than agreed, the report said.
+The report did not specify how the companies are affiliated with Bol Mel, but two of the three that it cited by name were those sanctioned by the U.S. in 2021.
+Bol Mel has never publicly responded to the accusations against him.

 South Sudan’s Vice President Benjamin Bol Mel attends the burial of General David Majur Dak, the commander of the South Sudan People?s Defense Force (SSPDF) who was killed when a United Nations helicopter trying to evacuate people from Nasir came under attack by the White Army militia, at the Heroes Cemetery at Simba Grounds in Juba, South Sudan March 19, 2025.

-Justice Minister Joseph Geng dismissed the accusations about road spending, calling the cited sums “absurdly high” given South Sudan’s economic realities, and cited anti-corruption legislation enacted before independence and in July 2024 as evidence of the government’s commitment to fighting corruption.
+In his response, Justice Minister Geng dismissed the allegations about road spending, saying sums cited in the report were “absurdly high” given South Sudan’s economic realities.
+He pointed to anti-corruption legislation enacted before independence and in July 2024 as proof of the government’s “serious commitment and will to combat corrupt practices”.

 PUBLIC SPENDING DOES NOT MEET PUBLIC NEEDS

-The report also criticized the government’s public spending priorities, noting that funds raised from oil exports—over $23 billion since independence—have largely failed to address essential services like education, healthcare, and food security.
-For instance, the 2022-2023 national budget allocated more to the Presidential Medical Unit than to the country’s entire public healthcare system, including community, secondary, and tertiary care.
-The government did not directly respond to this point but said it was working to promote citizens’ well-being.
-The minister of presidential affairs did not respond to requests for comment.
+More broadly, the report said public spending priorities did not reflect the government’s obligations to its citizens.
+Little of the more than $23 billion raised from oil exports since independence has gone to address pressing needs like education, healthcare and food security, it said.
+For example, in the 2022-2023 national budget, more money was allocated to the Presidential Medical Unit than to the community, public, secondary and tertiary public healthcare systems across the entire country, it said.
+The government’s response did not specifically respond to this point, but said it was working to promote the well-being of its citizens.
+The minister of presidential affairs did not respond to a request for comment.

 Over a third of South Sudanese face starvation as the war-torn nation runs the risk of a full-blown famine, the UN and government said.